Dick Farrelly

 Richard Farrelly (17 February 1916 – 11 August 1990) was an Irish songwriter, policeman and poet, composer of "The Isle of Innisfree", the song for which he is best remembered.
 His parents were publicans and when Farrelly was twenty-three he left Kells, County Meath for Dublin to join the Irish Police Force.
-He served in various Garda stations throughout his thirty-eight-year career, ending up in the Carriage Office in Dublin Castle.
+He served in various Garda stations throughout his thirty-eight-year career, ending up in the Central Detective Unit (CDU) Dublin Castle as the pay Sergeant up to his retirement.
 At heart Farrelly was very much a songwriter and poet.
 He was a private, modest and shy man who wrote over two hundred songs and poems during his lifetime.
-He married Anne Lowry from Headford, Co.Galway in 1955 and the couple had five children.
+He married Anne Lowry from Headford, County Galway in 1955 and the couple had five children.
 His two sons Dick and Gerard are professional musicians.

 Composed on a bus

 On a bus journey from his native Kells, Farrelly got the inspiration for his now timeless composition the "Isle of Innisfree" and by the time he reached Dublin he had written the words and music.
 Farrelly's poignant words express the longing of an Irish emigrant for his native land.
 It was recorded by Bing Crosby for whom it became a huge international hit.
 It has since been recorded by a great many artists worldwide but above all, it endures in the hearts of many to this day as one of the great songs of Ireland.

 Professor Des MacHale who writes extensively on Dick Farrelly in his book, "Picture The Quiet Man", goes on to say – "Film director John Ford heard it and loved it so much that he decided to use it as the principal musical theme of The Quiet Man...
 The melody is featured at least eleven times throughout the film, including its use during the opening sequence.
 "Sadly the composer of The Isle of Innisfree, Richard Farrelly received no mention in the screen credits".